 Two years later, in the summer of 2007, Tyler returned from a trip to Pakistan and announced that God was going to launch a spiritual revolution on our campus.
 Those of us who knew him well were surprised by the changes in his personality.
 He had always been extraordinarily perceptive, but now this ability had reached uncanny levels.
 He could describe conversations he wasn’t involved in that were taking place on the other side of campus.
 He said God was always speaking.
 He claimed he could tell what we were thinking, when we were sinning; he said he could feel in his own body what God felt about us.

 That first semester was exhilarating.
-Our prayer experiences were very emotional; sometimes, we wept.
-Though I still secretly had doubts about the authenticity of the group’s beliefs, I was profoundly moved by the courage and loyalty my friends were showing towards one another.
+Our prayer experiences were very emotional; sometimes we wept.
+Though I still secretly had doubts about the authenticity of the group’s beliefs, I was profoundly moved by the courage and loyalty my friends were showing toward one another.
 It felt like being in an epic adventure, in which each of the main characters bravely faces his or her own weaknesses while bonding together in the heat of battle.

 Bethany continued to be my closest friend in the group.
-We confided in one another—including our mild doubts about the group.
+We confided in each other—including our mild doubts about the group.
 One night in early November, a few of the group members tried to “heal” a girl with cerebral palsy, even pulling her out of her wheelchair and dragging her around the chapel.
 Word quickly spread around campus that the girl had been miraculously healed, but I told Bethany I wasn’t convinced that anything really unusual had happened.

 Near the end of November, she admitted she had feelings for Tyler.
-She said God had told her they were going to be married, once he was fully healed of his struggle with homosexuality.
+She said God had told her they were going to be married once he was fully healed of his struggle with homosexuality.
 During vacations, we would discuss this for hours.
 She cried regularly.